FirelyTeam/firely-docs-firely-server/security/tokens_and_compartments.rst

 Note that it is out-of-scope of the SMART on FHIR specification to define the format of the access token.
 SMART on FHIR solely defines the scope and launch context syntax.
 From a client perspective an access token is fully opaque.

-Firely Server is not bound to any specific authorization server, as long as the access token (JSON Web Token (JWT) or a Reference Token) contains a set of minimal information:
+Firely Server is not bound to any specific authorization server, as long as the access token (JSON Web Token (JWT) or a Reference Token) contains a minimal set of information:

 * the ``iss`` claim with the base url of the OAuth server
 * the ``aud`` the same value you've entered in ``SmartAuthorizationOptions.Audience``
 * the ``scope`` field with the scopes granted by this access token
 * optionally, the compartment claim, if you'd like to limit this token to a certain compartment.
 For example, in case of Patient data access where the ``launch/patient`` scope is used, include the ``patient`` claim.
 Such a claim should be included by the authorization server if requested by using a context scope or launching a part of an EHR launch.

-.. warning:: Firely Server will not enforce any access control for resources outside of the specified compartment.
-Some compartment definitions do not include crucial resource types like 'Patient' or their corresponding resource type, i.e. all resources of this type regardless of any claims in the access token will be returned if requested.
+.. warning:: Firely Server will not enforce any access control for resource types that are not listed in the applicable compartment definition.
+Some compartment definitions do not include crucial resource types like 'Patient', i.e. all resources of this type regardless of any claims in the access token will be returned if requested.
 Please use compartments other than Patient with caution!
 Additional custom access control is highly recommended.

 Patient-level scopes
 --------------------